ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/index.md

 So, keep coming back!
 We'll get there :)

+##On Github

-If you're the kind of person who likes to learn from seeing the code - then check out the [Rezolver repo on Github](https://github.com/LordZoltan/Rezolver), there are some example applications on there, and you can look at the unit tests to get an idea of how to create and configure containers.
+If you're the kind of person who likes to learn from seeing the code - then check out the [Rezolver repo on Github](https://github.com/ZolutionSoftware/Rezolver), there are some example applications on there, and you can look at the unit tests to get an idea of how to create and configure containers.